 ©Tour De France logo|Tour de France

-In 2019, Vaison Ventoux Provence enthusiastically welcomed the Tour de France peloton.
-The streets were flooded with a tide of waving flags and beaming smiles as the riders challenged the picturesque roadsof our region.
+In 2019, Vaison Ventoux Provence welcomed the Tour de France peloton with enthusiasm.
+The streets were flooded with a tide of waving flags and beaming smiles as the riders challenged the picturesque roads of our region.

-In 2021, the riders tackled the steep slopes of the Géant de Provence.
+In 2021, the riders faced the steep slopes of the Géant de Provence.
 The epic climb was one of the highlights of the Tour de France.

-The Tour de France # 2025 will set off from Lille Métropole on July 5, finishing on the Champs Elysées in Paris on July 27.
-3320km across France with 176 riders in 22 teams!
+The Tour de France # 2025 will set off on 5 July from Lille Métropole for a finish on 27 July in Paris at the Champs Elysées.
+3320km to be covered across France with 176 riders divided into 22 teams!

 Discover the route of stage 16